 However, the study's authors note that their findings don't show causality.
 "We can't conclude that sleep irregularity results in health risks, or whether health conditions affect sleep.
 Perhaps all of these things are impacting each other," said Dr. Jessica Lunsford-Avery, assistant professor in psychiatry and behavioral sciences from the Duke University Medical Center, in the study.

-"Perhaps there's something about obesity that disrupts sleep regularity," Lunsford-Avery stated.
+"Perhaps there's something about obesity that disrupts sleep regularity," Lunsford-Avery said.
 "Or, as some research suggests, perhaps poor sleep interferes with the body's metabolism, which can lead to weight gain, and it's a vicious cycle."

 These findings further expound on previous studies that irregular sleep patterns could be linked to obesity and other health issues.

 In an earlier study published in Current Biology, researchers found that social jet lag was directly associated with increased body mass index, a key marker in diagnosing obesity.
 Additional studies have found similar links between changes in sleep patterns and chronic health conditions.
-A study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins which are known precursors of Alzheimer’s disease.
+A study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins, which are known precursors of Alzheimer’s disease.
 Another study by the American Academy of Sleep Medicine found that for every hour of social jet lag a person experiences, the likelihood of developing heart disease increases by 11%.

 The link between circadian rhythm disruption and cancer led the World Health Organization to declare night shift work a probable human carcinogen.
 Researchers now think this risk might extend beyond the night shift to those whose sleep patterns are altered by social jet lag.